shonayevshyngys/prontoPro/README.md

 - Testing problems with mocking, which also puts some part on point 1
 - Golang isn't truly OOP language and I was also struggling with encapsulation
 - Modules and packages are hard to understand coming from Java structure.
+- I think with stateless auth implementation would be much easier

 Thus, I truly regret choosing Go instead of C# :)

 ## Let's talk about the project

+### The solution of the project

+Before you read this part, i hardly recommend to run scenario test.

+Anyways, this given solution cluster allows us to register users via their username `POST /rating/user` and providers `POST /rating/provider` with their names and descriptions.
+Then users can subscribe to provider `POST/notification/subscribe` with their id and provider id, and then they leave their reviews
+`POST /rating/provider` for provider with text and rating in range of 0-5.
+Providers receive their notifications by default `GET /notification/provider/{provider_id}` while users recieve notification only for subscribed providers `GET /notification/user/{user_id}`.
+Notifications can only be retrieved once and then deleted (of course they are persisted to db for testing)

 ### Architecture of the project
 ![Tux, the Linux mascot](./docs/arch.png)